-drug coverage or encourage purchase of the OTC product by raising copayments for the equivalent prescription product (secondor third-tier coverage).
-This often shifts the burden of drug cost to the patient.
-Typically, Medicare Part D and private employerbased prescription coverage do not cover the cost of OTC medications.
-With few exceptions (eg, prenatal vitamins, tobacco cessation products), state Medicaid plans are not required to cover OTC products, and coverage can vary widely.
+The "switching" of medications from prescription to over-the-counter (OTC) status, according to scientific review, has provided patients with convenient and cost-effective access to a wide range of drug products.
+Although OTC products tend to cost less than prescription products, this is not necessarily true for patent-protected products until market exclusivity expires.
+The most common PBM policy response to OTC switches is either to discontinue drug coverage or encourage purchase of the OTC product by raising copayments for the equivalent prescription product (second- or third-tier coverage).
+42 This often shifts the burden of drug cost to the patient.
+Typically, Medicare Part D and private employer-based prescription coverage do not cover the cost of OTC medications.
+With few exceptions (e.g., prenatal vitamins, tobacco cessation products), state Medicaid plans are not required to cover OTC products, and coverage can vary widely.
 OTC medications are generally eligible for reimbursement within health care plan flexible spending accounts but not employer-sponsored health care savings accounts.

 The economic impact of prescription-to-OTC switches has not been widely studied.
+A

-A 2013 review analyzed the results of 12 studies that used varied analytic models and included several drug categories.
-Seventy-five percent of the models predicted cost savings for both payers and patients.
+2013 review analyzed the results of 12 studies that used varied analytic models and included several drug categories.
+43 Seventy-five percent of the models predicted cost savings for both payers and patients.
 Cost savings were primarily derived from lower drug prices and fewer physician visits.
 For second-generation antihistamines, savings included the avoidance of adverse events because of the improved safety profile over the first-generation antihistamines that were previously available OTC.
-Most studies did not address the potential costs associated with drug misuse, adverse drug events, or suboptimal therapy.
+44 Most studies did not address the potential costs associated with drug misuse, adverse drug events, or suboptimal therapy.

-Although the FDA has approved many prescription-to-OTC switches, only three first-in-class switches have occurred in the past decade.
-In contrast, many regulatory agencies outside the United States have taken a more aggressive approach to OTC switches, including the creation of a behind-the-counter (BTC) category of medications available from an authorized health professional without a prescription.
-The US Government Accountability Office has twice studied the benefits and costs of a BTC category of medications.
-The first report, published in 1995, concluded that evidence was lacking to support that an expanded medication class improved public health and that pharmacists had the ability and desire to manage this service.
-The most recent report, published in 2009, compared the OTC availability of medications in the United States with their availability in the United Kingdom, Australia, the Netherlands, and Italy.
-Although the report acknowledged that the United States requires a prescription for more of the 86 studied drugs than the other countries, it also noted that the number of medications available strictly OTC was higher in the United States.
+Although the FDA has approved many prescription-to-OTC switches, only three first-inclass switches have occurred in the past decade.
+45 In contrast, many regulatory agencies outside the United States have taken a more aggressive approach to OTC switches, including the creation of a behind-the-counter (BTC) category of medications available from an authorized health professional without a prescription.
+46 The U.S. Government Accountability Office has twice studied the benefits and costs of a BTC category of medications.
+The first report, published in 1995, concluded that evidence was lacking to support that an expanded medication class improved public health and that pharmacists had the ability and desire to manage this service.47 The most recent report, published in 2009, compared the OTC availability of medications in the United States with their availability in the United Kingdom, Australia, the Netherlands, and Italy.
+46 Although the report acknowledged that the United States requires a prescription for more of the 86 studied drugs than the other countries, it also noted that the number of medications available strictly OTC was higher in the United States.
 The report cited concerns that a BTC medication class would limit the general approval of OTC medications, that pharmacies might lack the infrastructure to provide the necessary services, and that out-of-pocket costs to the patient might increase unless BTC drugs were covered by insurance.
-A 2011 survey showed that pharmacy and consumer organizations generally support BTC medication access, whereas physician organizations and the pharmaceutical industry are generally opposed.
+A 2011 survey showed that pharmacy and consumer organizations generally support BTC medication access, whereas physician organizations and the pharmaceutical industry are generally opposed.48